EdwardBetts/wikichen.is/_posts/2014-03-17-your-writing-makes-a-difference.md

 ---
 title: "Your Writing Makes a Difference"
 subtitle: "A Kind Letter from a Reader"
-description: "Kinds and inspiring words from a reader and a fellow writer."
+description: "Kind and candid words from a reader and fellow writer."
 date: 2014-03-17 12:58:01 -0700

 layout: blog